G-dH/advanced-alttab-window-switcher/README.md

     C                       - close all windows from window list that belongs to the same application as selected window A                       - toggle window Always on Top.
 Also switch to window workspace and rise the window.
 Indicated by front icon on top instead of bottom.
-    S                       - toggle window Always on Visible Workspace, indicated by pin icon X                       - move selected window to the current workspace and to the monitor with mouse pointer N                       - create New Window of selected application, if the app soupports it V                       - Move window to selected workspace and maximize it F                       - Move window to empty workspace next to its current workspace and switch it to fullscreen mode.
+    S                       - toggle window Always on Visible Workspace, indicated by pin icon X/click outside switcher- move selected window to the current workspace and to the monitor with mouse pointer N                       - create New Window of selected application, if the app soupports it V                       - Move window to selected workspace and maximize it F                       - Move window to empty workspace next to its current workspace and switch it to fullscreen mode.
 Next use of this action on the same window moves the window back to its original workspace and turn off the fullscreen mode.